laravel/docs/notifications.md

 <a name="routing-sms-notifications"></a>
 ### Routing SMS Notifications

-To route Nexmo notifications to the proper phone number, define a `routeNotificationForNexmo` method on your notifiable entity:
+To route Vonage notifications to the proper phone number, define a `routeNotificationForNexmo` method on your notifiable entity:

     <?php